 "We are dead without our parents, and we are dead if our parents come.
 But dying of longing and missing them is far better than dying from frustration, pain, and disappointment after waiting so long to see them and working so hard to bring them to Germany, only to find that you’ve ruined both your life and theirs."

 Additionally, they begin hearing comparisons with others: "So-and-so obtained German citizenship," "So-and-so bought a house," "So-and-so takes their parents on vacations," "So-and-so got a master’s degree."
 These comparisons add more pressure on the sons and daughters, and can negatively impact family relationships—not just between parents and their sons and daughters, but also between the sons and daughters and their spouses.
-Parents often feel that the home their child lives in is their own home, leading them to interfere in child-rearing and daily family affairs, and sometimes even meddle in their children’s relationships with their partners.
+Parents often feel that their child's home is their own, leading them to interfere in child-rearing and daily family affairs, and sometimes even meddle in their children’s relationships with their partners.
 This can lead to strained relationships and increased tensions.

 Challenges of a different kind